Europe

 • Effective competition between market players

-ERSE produces an annual report on the electricity and gas markets in Portugal that is presented to the European Commission, in which it presents the main developments of the markets, including issues of competition (both in wholesale and in retail markets), security of supply and consumer protection.
-The report also includes the regulatory measures adopted and an overview of ERSE’s annual activity and provides updated information on the Portuguese energy market.
+ERSE issues an annual report on the electricity and natural gas markets in Portugal, to be submitted to the European Commission and the Agency for the Cooperation of Energy Regulators (ACER), in which it presents the main developments in the markets, including the issues of competition (both in the wholesale and retail markets), security of supply and consumer protection.
+The report also covers the regulatory measures adopted and the results obtained with regard to ERSE's annual activity, and aims to provide up-to-date information on the Portuguese energy market.

 Annual Report on the Electricity and Natural Gas Markets